ryandhasgit/Comedy/Drafts/Rodney Draft 2 w notes.md

 Things are tough.
 I'm constantly broke.
 My wife's banging my neighbor.
 I'm not getting no respect.
 So I pawned my mother's gold tooth that I stole outta her mouth while she was getting her tubes tied.
 She did it cause I was begging for money and she wouldn't lend me none, even if it meant losing my house, even with a gun in her face.
 She didn't want another one of me, so at eighty-five she got 'em tied, just in case!

+I got no sex life.
+Even my dog won’t kiss me.
+I tell ya, he's always licking his balls, but I guess mine ain't good enough for him.
+Anybody?
+Anybody?

 Listen to this.
-Once, in the dead of night, I took a taxi up the pacific coast highway and told the driver to run the meter 'til the wheels fall off.
+Once, in the dead of night, I took a taxi up the pacific coast highway.
 There's this stretch where emptiness is illuminated endlessly by lonesome moonlight.
 I joked, “How’s my passenger-ing?” but this fella didn’t flinch.
 Maybe it was the booze or his ugly mug, but boy did I get no respect from that.
 The sumbitch never saw it coming, my gun, pressed into his neck.
 I screamed, "Cat got your tongue, pal?
-I bet you're shtuppin’ my wife too, ain't ya?”
+I bet you're fucking my wife too, ain't ya?”
 Then there was nothing but metal and glass and blood—no driver, no sullied trail of guts—just me in the backseat, like the car flipped itself.
 I pored over newspapers and obits and police scanners, but never found out if lil' Felipe, his infant son, awoke the next day fatherless or if it was all a dream.

 Still, better than letting my wife drive!